Gexos/System-Info-Dashboard/README.md

   This doesn’t affect normal use on regular system drives.
 - Some advanced security / AV status checks depend on Windows APIs and may not be available in all environments.

 ---

-## Version & changelog (short)

-Current version: **v5.0.2** (SID)

-Key recent changes:

-- Fixed **Process Monitor → Kill Selected** sometimes acting as if no process was selected.
-- Improved handling of selection after refresh so the process list doesn’t look “cleared”.
-- Adjusted disk usage display in the main window so multiple drives don’t appear collapsed.

-For a full changelog, see `CHANGELOG.md` or the Releases page.

----

-## License & credits

-- Copyright © GexSoft
-- Written in AutoIt by Giorgos (Gexos)
+- Written in AutoIt by Giorgos Xanthopoulos (gexos)

 See the repository for license information, usage terms, and contribution guidelines.